-As at December 31, 2018, \$18,672,754 (December 31, 2017 - \$67,694,104) of the mortgages within the conventional first mortgage portfolio have first priority syndicate participations totaling \$14,718,382 (December 31, 2017 - \$51,662,949) (recorded on the Corporation's balance sheets as loans payable) (see note 8).
-The Corporation's net investment in these mortgages is \$3,954,372 (December 31, 2017 - \$16,031,155).
+As at December 31, 2019, there were no mortgages with first priority syndicate participants.
+As at December 31, 2018, \$18,672,764 of the mortgages within the conventional first mortgage portfolio had first priority syndicate participations totaling \$14,718,382, which were recorded on the Corporation's balance sheets as loans payable (see note 8).
+These mortgage investments were fully repaid during the year.